perfsonar/docs/manage_services.rst

 #.
 Click on **Enabled Services** in the left-hand menu

     .. image:: images/manage_services-enable1.png
 #.
+Login using the web administrator username and password.

+    .. seealso:: See :doc:`manage_users` for more details on creating a web administrator account
+#.
 A list of services and a description of each is provided on the screen that loads.
 Check the services you wish to enable and uncheck the services you wish to disable.
 Alternatively, you may use the *Only Enable Bandwith Services* and *Only Enable Latency Services* to enable only tests related to throughput and one-way delay testing, respectively.

     .. image:: images/manage_services-enable2.png